 Could any of these milestones fall this week?

-Consider this the appetizer before next week's main course.
+Consider this the appetizer before the main course.
 We scoured The Masters record book and found these amazing numbers:

-50 Arnold Palmer holds a record that will likely never be equaled, playing in 50 consecutive Masters from 1955 to 2004.
-Thankfully, the King is still a fixture in April at Augusta, hitting a ceremonial tee shot along with fellow legends Jack Nicklaus and Gary Player.
+The late Arnold Palmer holds a record that will likely never be equaled, playing in 50 consecutive Masters from 1955 to 2004.

 That's the record score for a "Senior" player (age 50 or above).
 Fred Couples shot a 66 at age 50 in 2010's first round; and Ben Hogan, long past his prime at age 54, shot a 66 in the third round in 1967, going on to finish tied for 10th in his final Masters appearace.

 The lowest score by an amateur was a 66 by Ken Venturi, in 1956's first round.
 Venturi actually held a four-shot lead entering the final round and was in prime position to become the only amateur winner in the event's history, until a windswept final-round 80 left him one shot behind Jack Burke.